Get a Quote

 Windows that face the sun can be less energy-efficient than windows that do not face the sun, but it depends on the type of window and the climate.

 In general, windows that face the sun will allow more solar heat to enter the home, which can increase cooling costs.
-However, if the windows are energy-efficient, they can still help to reduce energy costs overall.
+However, if the windows are thermally efficient, they can still help to reduce energy costs overall.
 For example, double-glazed windows with low-emissivity (low-E) glass can reflect some of the solar heat back out, which can help to keep the home cooler in the summer.

 energy efficient windows that face the sun can be less energy efficient